GRIS-UdeM/MapSPAT/README.md

 We recommend using the latest version of MaxMSP rather than the bundled version in Ableton Live.

-A demonstration Ableton Live project is available to explore the device's functions ([Demo Project](Demo%20Project)).
+A demonstration Ableton Live project is available to explore the device's functions: [Demo Project](Demo%20Project)

 ## About